-- For Rolling – In a small bowl, combine sugar, cinnamon, and stir to combine.
+- In a small bowl, combine sugar, cinnamon, and stir to combine.

 - Dredge each mound of dough through cinnamon-sugar.

 - Place dough mounds on baking sheet, spaced at least 2 inches apart (I bake 8 cookies per sheet) and bake for about 9 minutes, or until edges have set and tops are just set, even if slightly undercooked, pale, and glossy in the center; don’t overbake for soft, pillowy cookies.
 For firmer cookies, bake a minute or two longer.
 Cookies firm up as they cool.

 Storage: Cookies will keep airtight at room temperature for up to 1 week or in the freezer for up to 6 months.
 Alternatively, unbaked cookie dough can be stored in an airtight container in the refrigerator for up to 5 days, or in the freezer for up to 4 months, so consider baking only as many cookies as desired and save the remaining dough to be baked in the future when desired.